shashi-bhusan/MarquetMedia/VIDEO_OPTIMIZATION.md

 # Video Optimization & Loading Animations

-This document outlines the enhanced video optimization and loading animation system implemented in the Marquet Media website.
+This document outlines the enhanced video optimization and loading animation system implemented in the Marquet Media websites.

 ## Features